XyLe-GBP/ATRACTool-Reloaded/README.md

 ![Downloads](https://img.shields.io/github/downloads/XyLe-GBP/ATRACTool-Reloaded/total.svg)
 [![GitHub (pre-)release](https://img.shields.io/github/release/XyLe-GBP/ATRACTool-Reloaded/all.svg)](https://github.com/XyLe-GBP/ATRACTool-Reloaded/releases)

-Utility tool to convert Sony's ATRAC3/ATRAC3plus/ATRAC9(.AT3/.AT9) to any supported format sound.
+This is a utility tool for converting Sony's ATRAC3, ATRAC3plus, and ATRAC9 (.AT3/.AT9) formats, as well as NUSound (NUB2 and NUS3BANK, which include .AT3, .AT9, and .VAG), to any compatible audio format.

-Or convert any supported sound to Sony's ATRAC3/ATRAC3plus/ATRAC9 or Walkman format.
+Alternatively, you can convert audio files with any supported file extension to Sony's ATRAC3, ATRAC3plus, or ATRAC9 formats; convert them to NUSound (NUB2 or NUS3BANK format), which includes ATRAC3, ATRAC3plus, and ATRAC9; or convert them to Walkman format.

 **This application is a GUI application created with the aim of making the command line tools at3tool.exe and at9tool.exe intuitive to operate.**